-- when you choose a profile picture for a social networking website like Facebook or Twitter, avoid photos that could give strangers clues about where you live
+- when you choose a profile picture for a social networking website like Facebook or Twitter, avoid photos that could give people you don't know information about where you live

 - check your privacy settings regularly, including on smart devices like wearables.

 - think about what should be shared in public and what shouldn't be kept private

 - check your location settings – some sites, apps and devices let you share your location with other users.
 Turning off location settings can help protect your privacy

 - learn about how you can take care of your digital footprint.